 We will notify you via SMS or phone call if your podiatry appointment is affected by any change of hours.
 If this is the case please call us on 9882 5584 and our reception team will kindly reschedule your appointment.
 We apologise for any inconvenience and thank you for your understanding in these difficult times.

-What if I don’t have a face mask?
+What if I don’t have a face mask or surgical face mask?

-Should you present to the clinic without a face mask then we have a supply of masks available for purchase from reception at a cost of $2 which will be added to your treatment bill.
+If you don’t have a face mask or attend wearing a cloth face mask, a surgical face mask will be provide to you by our reception staff at a cost of $2 which will be added to your treatment bill.

-What if I refuse to wear a face mask?
+What if I refuse to wear a surgical face mask?

-If you refuse to wear a face mask (without a valid exemption) then we may refuse you treatment and kindly request that you leave the clinic.
-This rule also applies to other visitors without appointments.
+If you refuse to wear a surgical face mask (without a valid exemption) then we may refuse you treatment and kindly request that you leave the clinic.

 What if I can’t leave home and visit the clinic?